-Siwandu Camp is located in the Selous Game Reserve, perfectly situated in a grove of palms on the shores of Lake Nzerakera, which is part of the watery byways of the Rufiji River system.
+Siwandu Camp is located in the Selous Game Reserve part of the Nyerere National Park, perfectly situated in a grove of palms on the shores of Lake Nzerakera, which is part of the watery byways of the Rufiji River system.

 The 10 spacious octagonal canvas tents are broadly spaced along the lakeshore, ensuring maximum privacy.
 Each tent is equipped with an en-suite bathroom and is covered in secure mosquito netting, allowing for constant air flow and also enabling guests to view animals from the comfort of their own room.

 In-between game activities guests may wish to relax next to Siwandu Camp's shaded pool or enjoy a drink on their wooden-decked verandas, whilst taking in the magic that the African bush here has to offer.

 Wildlife viewing at Siwandu Camp is unparalleled.
 In particular this area is renowned for its predators, as well as its huge herds of buffalo, other antelope, and its prolific hippo population.

 Siwandu Camp offers a diverse range of activities to ensure guests take full advantage of having the rich African wilderness on their doorstep.
 Activities include game drives, guided game walks as well as boat cruises.

 Siwandu Camp: Quick Facts

 - 10 tented suites all with en-suite bathroom and solar heated showers